The Ultimate Star Savior Journey Guide: Forging Perfect Stella Archives

 Endurance Endurance and Health Consumes Energy

-Focus Focus and Strength Restores 5 Energy
+Focus Focus and Strength Restores Energy

-Protection Protection and Focus Restores 5 Energy
+Protection Protection and Focus Restores Energy

 • Mood: Keep it at Best for full training yield.

-Phase 3: Quests, shop, and events
+Phase 3: Quests, shop, hunts, and camps

 Quest value